Test Proctoring Request Process

 In order to offer DSS and your professors the appropriate amount of time to coordinate your exam accommodations, you must submit your test proctoring requests no later than seven days in advance of the exam date.
+The following steps help to ensure the smoothest process for the student, the professor and our test proctoring team.

 Steps to Submit Your Requests